 This reading, especially, feels woefully beside the point.
 Yet all three fail to take into account the utter bleakness of the supposedly happy ending.
 For as soon as fake Frank and Amy wrest control back and emerge from the simulation, real Frank and Amy find themselves beholden to a similarly oppressive system: assigned their perfect match by a piece of technology, with no say-so over their romantic destinies.
 Indeed, the real-life version of the simulation's app, against which they so heartily resisted, appears to have codified love, if not by the same means, than with the same, cold, technological certitude.
 By this logic, would Frank and Amy not also end up resisting the app in real life, too, with different paramours?

 Consider MTV’s bacchanalian reality show, Are You the One?
-Though ridiculous on the surface—let’s put ten stupid hot guys and ten stupid hot girls in a house, assign them “perfect matches” and manipulate them into figuring out who their “perfect matches” in order to win one million dollars—the show actually offers an astute critique of the sort of compatibility myth touted by algorithmic dating sites and “Hang the DJ.”
+Though ridiculous on the surface—let’s put ten stupid hot guys and ten stupid hot girls in a house, assign them “perfect matches” and manipulate them into figuring out who their “perfect matches” are in order to win one million dollars—the show actually offers an astute critique of the sort of compatibility myth touted by algorithmic dating sites and “Hang the DJ.”
 This is because the contestants on Are You the One? are so rarely drawn to their so-called “perfect matches”—at least not at first.
 And even when they are, it’s not like they actually end up together beyond the confines of the show, in the real world.
 Oddly enough, Are You the One?, despite its post-human trappings, promotes a decidedly romantic notion of love—one which cannot be codified; one which conquers all.